 If You Need Help, Contact Our Rehab Center

-Blueprints for Recovery is a drug and alcohol treatment center in Prescott devoted to helping young men recover from addiction.
+The PAC Program is a drug and alcohol treatment center in Prescott devoted to helping young men recover from addiction.
 If you or a loved one require treatment, contact our team to learn about the many opportunities and therapies we provide.
 We are dedicated to providing our residents with one-on-one attention and ensure they have support through every addiction-related challenge.